rockettheme/docs/Docs/phpbb/start/install.md

 >> NOTE: Make sure the permissions for **config.php** are set to writable by all (666 or -rw-rw-rw-).
 Additionally, the **store/**, **cache/**, **files/** and **images/avatars/upload/** directories should be set to writable by all (777 or -rwxrwxrwx).
 You can usually do this directly through your FTP client.

-As an example, if you want your forums to launch from *http://(your domain name).com/forum/* you'll place the uncompressed directory in the **forum** folder found in your site's main HTML directory.
+As an example, if you want your forums to launch from *http://(your domain name).com/forum/* you will place the uncompressed directory in the **forum** folder found in your site's main HTML directory.

 ![][install1]